Constitution of Tasmania: Division 3: The Assembly

 This division creates the House of Assembly as the lower chamber.
 According to constitutional convention, this chamber is where a party or coalition must form a majority in order to control the executive government.
 By convention, the Premier is usually a member of the Assembly, but historically this has not always been the case.

 Sections 22 and 23 detail that the House of Assembly comprises 35 members elected for a four year term.
 For the purposes of electing the Assembly, the State is divided into 5 multi-member electorates, which each return 7 members each.
 It is the only State Parliament in Australia that has multi-member electorates for its lower chamber called Assembly divisions.
-The Australian Capital Territory Legislative Assembly also uses multi member electorates but it is a territory, unicameral and is not technically labelled a Parliament.
+The Australian Capital Territory Legislative Assembly also uses multi member electorates but it is a territory, is unicameral, and is not technically labelled a Parliament.
 The boundaries of the five assembly districts are the same as Tasmania's five federal electorates for the House of Representatives in the Commonwealth Parliament.

 Sections 24 and 25 deal with the quorum required to conduct the business of the Assembly (which is 14) and the election of the Speaker to preside over the Assembly.